VC-137C SAM 26000: John F. Kennedy and Lyndon B. Johnson

-John F. Kennedy was the first president to use SAM 26000.
+John F. Kennedy was the first president to use SAM 26000 in 1962.
 Kennedy first flew on the aircraft on November 10, 1962, to attend the funeral services of former First Lady Eleanor Roosevelt in Hyde Park, New York.
-SAM 26000 took Kennedy to Berlin ("Ich bin ein Berliner") in June 1963; the month before that, it set a new Washington-Moscow time record.
-It was designer Raymond Loewy who, at the invitation of First Lady Jacqueline Kennedy, gave SAM 26000 the now-familiar Air Force One livery of blue, silver, and white.
+SAM 26000 took Kennedy to Berlin in June 1963 where he made his famous "Ich bin ein Berliner" speech.
+The month before that, it set 30 speed records, including a new Washington-Moscow time record.

+VC-137A aircraft previously used as Air Force One were painted in a livery designed by the Air Force that had a red nose, a shiny metal belly, a white roof and a black cheatline.
+Designer Raymond Loewy said the design was unimpressive, gaudy and amateurish.
+He accepted the invitation of First Lady Jacqueline Kennedy, to design a new livery for the future VC-137C.
+Lowey spent several hours sitting on the floor of the Oval Office with President Kennedy drawing with crayons and cutting up paper to come up with the now-iconic blue, silver, and white design.
+It was Kennedy that wanted the light blue color (officially called "luminous ultramarine").
+The design also features the presidential seal near the nose, a large American flag on the tail, and the words "United States of America" in capital letters that Lowey said were inspired by the first printed copy of the Declaration of Independence which used a typeface known as Caslon.

 On November 22, 1963, after landing the President and First Lady at Dallas' Love Field, SAM 26000 was the backdrop to live broadcasts of the Kennedys greeting well-wishers.
 Later that day, after Kennedy's assassination made Vice President Lyndon Johnson the new president, SAM 26000 carried the Johnsons, Jacqueline Kennedy, and Kennedy's body back to Washington.
-To accommodate the casket four seats were removed from the passenger compartment; Johnson took the Oath of Office (see photo) aboard SAM 26000 before takeoff.
-The casket was on board because Mrs. Kennedy refused to leave her husband's body and under no circumstances, would Johnson leave without her.

-As Kennedy was laid to rest in Arlington National Cemetery, SAM 26000 flew overhead, following 50 fighter jets (20 Navy and 30 Air Force).
+To accommodate the casket four seats were removed from the passenger compartment; Johnson took his Oath of Office aboard SAM 26000 before takeoff.
+Later, as Kennedy was interred in Arlington National Cemetery, SAM 26000 flew overhead, following 50 fighter jets (20 Navy and 30 Air Force).

-Johnson was SAM 26000's most frequent flyer, logging some 523,000 miles during his five years as president; he once called it "my own little plane."
+Johnson was SAM 26000s most frequent flyer, logging some 523,000 miles during his five years as president; he once called it "my own little plane."
 New seats were installed, now facing rearward toward the presidential cabin, in which was installed a spacious leather chair (dubbed "the throne")Hardesty 2003 and a crescent-shaped table which the president could raise and lower by means of a switch.
 Aides and guests sat on couches around "the throne."